JDASoftwareGroup/jdatech.github.io/_posts/2020-11-08-the-sunk-cost-fallacy.md

 _“Blessed are the curious as they shall have adventures”_ – Lovelle Drachman

-Disclaimer: The sole aim of the article is to emphasize sunk cost fallacy but not to criticise anyone's decision making or code.
+Disclaimer: The sole aim of the article is to emphasize sunk cost fallacy and not to criticise anyone's decision making or code.